top of page

 How to Debunk:

 Explain the limitations of group health insurance, such as limited coverage, lack of portability, and potential changes in coverage when switching jobs.
-Group health insurance policies often have limited coverage, with sub-limits for specific expenses and exclusions for certain conditions.
+One of the common insurance myths is assuming employer-provided health insurance is enough, but group health insurance policies often have limited coverage, sub-limits for specific expenses, and exclusions for certain conditions.
 They may also lack portability, meaning your coverage ends when you leave your job.
-Furthermore, your employer may change the policy or reduce coverage at any time, leaving you with inadequate protection.
+Additionally, employers can change the policy or reduce coverage at any time, leaving you with inadequate protection.

 Emphasize the benefits of having an individual health insurance policy, such as comprehensive coverage, lifelong renewability, and the flexibility to choose your preferred doctors and hospitals.